 sudo rm -rf /etc/postgresql/

-Remove the PostgreSQL Repository
+Remove the PostgreSQL APT Repository

-Finally, if you no longer need the PostgreSQL APT repository, remove it along with the GPG key:
+If you no longer need the PostgreSQL APT repository, remove it along with the GPG key:

 sudo rm /etc/apt/sources.list.d/postgresql.sources